Keycapsss/Plaid-Pad/README.md

 * Optional: up to 4 Rotary Encoder
 * Support for 3pin switches with the new top plate
 * Add a small PLAID-PAD text beneath the USB-C connector

+### Rev2.1

+* Bigger solder pads for the USB-C connector
+* Support for Choc V2 switches _(issue that the keycap touch the mounting screw, if bottoming out)_
+* Changed case mounting style _(spacer go through the pcb and screwed on the top and bottom plate)_